 The Mariana Lake Project

 The Mariana Lake Project consists of a lithium brine deposit located in Salta, Argentina.
 The region is known as the Lithium Triangle.
-The Lithium Triangle is host to lithium brine deposits that currently accounts for over 30% of the global lithium trade.
+The Lithium Triangle is host to lithium brine deposits that currently account for over 30% of the global lithium trade.

 Salar de Llullaillaco, which makes up the Mariana project, is less than 140 km South of the Atacama Salar in Chile.
 Atacama is the largest producing lithium brine deposit in the world.

 The Mariana project shares some characteristics with the brine operations in the Atacama Desert in Chile as both reside in the region known as the Puna.
 The Puna region has some of the lowest recorded precipitation and highest evaporation rates in the world making this an ideal place for an efficient natural solar concentration process.